HOPLAB-LBP/hoplab-wiki/docs/get-started/useful-links.md

 </div>

 **TODO:** also [here](https://github.com/helenahartmann/awesome-PhD) there are several links that may be useful.. perhaps worth checking if anything is to be added here?
+Edit Klara: Cool!
+Those may fit better under research section or the student starter pack page in this section?

 ## Getting started at Hoplab

 Apart from this Wiki, we try to keep the [**HopLab website**](https://www.hoplab.be/) up to date, and that includes new people.
-Send a picture of yourself and a short introductory text (see the [members](https://www.hoplab.be/people/) page for inspiration) to the person in charge of the Lab website (as of January 2022, this is Tim, as of December 2024, this will be Klara) along with useful links if wanted (ORCID, LinkedIn, Scholar, Twitter,…).
+Send a picture of yourself and a short introductory text (see the [members](https://www.hoplab.be/people/) page for inspiration) to the person in charge of the Lab website (as of January 2022, this is [Tim](https://www.kuleuven.be/wieiswie/en/person/00149267), from December 2024 on, this will be [Klara](https://www.kuleuven.be/wieiswie/en/person/00116743)) along with useful links if wanted (ORCID, LinkedIn, Scholar, Twitter,…).

 ??? question "What is ORCID?"
     ORCID is a unique digital identifier system for researchers, used by most journals during paper submission.
 To create your ORCID ID, go [*here*](https://orcid.org/), select "Sign In/Register", choose "Access through your institution" and select "KU Leuven Association".
 Follow the site's instructions.
 For assistance, check out their [*support page*](https://support.orcid.org/hc/en-us/articles/360006897454-How-do-I-register-for-an-ORCID-ID).